FryJay/MenuHammer/README.md

 ### Actions

 There are several types of actions that can be performed by menu items.
 Each menu item can perform a list of actions.
-You can use the mhConstant.action table to refer to specific actions.
+You can use the cons.act table to refer to specific actions.
 E.g. cons.act.menu to load a menu.

 Each action is defined as a table with an action type and a series of other values that are dependent on the